As one year comes to an end and another year begins, I find myself reflecting. I think most of us do that this time of year.

-Some of us ask ourselves, “What did I do right last year and what could I have done different or better?”
+Some of us ask ourselves, “What did I do right last year or what could I have done different or better?”
 Isn’t that the question that results in New Year’s resolutions?

 Did I spend my time wisely or thoughtlessly?
 Did I make good investments or bad ones?
 Did I guard my time or allow it to be stolen?

 And we don’t just throw money away as if it were of no value.
 No!
 We protect it!
 We put our money in a bank or a safe where it won’t be stolen.
 Our money is important to us.
 We want to take care of it.
 We guard it!
 After all, God wants us to be good stewards over all that He gives us.

 Isn’t time more valuable than money?
-When we spend money, make a bad investment and loose it or if our money is stolen from us, we can potentially earn more.
+When we spend money, make a bad investment and lose it or if our money is stolen from us, we can potentially earn more.
 But we can never earn more time.
 Once it’s gone it’s gone.
 We can’t get it back!
 We could quite literally say that time is priceless.

 I saw missed time investment opportunities.
-I saw wasted time.
-I saw unguarded time.
-Extensive time spent on social media could have been more time spent in prayer, bible study or exercise.
+I saw time wasted.
+I saw time unguarded.
+Extensive time spent on social media could have been more time spent in prayer, bible study, or exercise.
 I definitely need better time management skills going into the new year.

 More time with family and friends that love and care about you and less time with people that drag you down?
 More time helping others and less time feeling sorry for yourself?
 More time noticing the hurting people around you and less time looking down at your phone?

 Time spent making precious memories with family and friends is never wasted time.
-Helping someone in need, mentoring someone or encouraging someone is always a good investment.
+Helping someone in need, mentoring someone, or encouraging someone is always a good investment.
 Time spent on our spiritual growth or praying for others is priceless.
-Time put into increasing our knowledge, skills or improving our health is always valuable.
+Time put into increasing our knowledge, skills, or improving our health is always valuable.

 Let’s learn from our time management mistakes and consider ways we can better invest our time this new year.
 Let’s move forward with a new attitude about our precious, valuable time.

-We all get 24 hours in a day but its up to us how we spend it.
+We all get 24 hours in a day but it’s up to us how we spend it.
 Ecclesiastes 3:2 tells us that there’s a time to live and a time to die.

 James 1:5 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.